losdisoes/economy-vts/README.md

 </div>

-Hello, welcome to the project.
+<div align="center"> Hello, welcome to the project.
 This project is a Discord Bot developed with typescript language for the economy type.
 I bring new features every 3 days.
-Check below for javascript and python versions of this same project.
+Check below for javascript and python versions of this same project. </div>

 ## Using the Project